 Generation of Compliance Analysis Reports

-The Rules Engine will communicate directly with a separately developed software module that will handle the generation of compliance reports and forms based on building model inputs and analysis results provided to it by the Rules Engine.
-The environment and/or programming language(s) in which the report generator will be developed is unknown at this time and therefore the method by which these two modules will be linked and pass data back and forth is difficult to anticipate, but must nevertheless be achieved in order for the overall compliance analysis system to function effectively.
+The Rules Engine will communicate directly with the Reporting Module that will handle the generation of compliance reports and forms based on building model inputs and analysis results provided to it by the Rules Engine.
+The environment and/or programming language(s) in which the Reporting Module will be developed is unknown at this time and therefore the method by which these two modules will be linked and pass data back and forth is difficult to anticipate, but must nevertheless be achieved in order for the overall compliance analysis system to function effectively.

 Reporting Compliance Analysis Progress